okurz/SUSE_QE_Tools_overview_2024-10/slides.md

 <small>

-* (same) Infrastructure work conflicts with team competency, interest and motivation
+* None.
+We made our peace with the current situation and we are good :)

 </small>